 We’ve given ourselves a photography challenge in all 50 states, but in addition, we hope to spend enough time exploring every national park in the US.
-Though at one point in time, my friends called me indoorsy, we have both grown to appreciate the outdoors.
+Though, at one point in time, my friends called me indoorsy, we have both grown to appreciate the outdoors.
 The mountains are always calling us.

 Before we get into it, can you guess which state has the most national parks?
 Also, see which of these popular national parks require reservations to get in.